sakshi-wd/FileHandlingUtility/README.md

 This project is created as part of a file-handling assignment or internship task and focuses on implementing basic file operations using Java's standard I/O classes like FileReader, FileWriter, and BufferedReader.

 # Objectives
--To demonstrate the usage of Java file I/O classes.
+1.To demonstrate the usage of Java file I/O classes.
--To provide a real-world utility that interacts with the filesystem.
+2.To provide a real-world utility that interacts with the filesystem.
--To allow users to dynamically input file content and make modifications via console input.
+3.To allow users to dynamically input file content and make modifications via console input.
--To build a reusable, interactive, and menu-driven Java application
+4.To build a reusable, interactive, and menu-driven Java application

 # Features